Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

 \subsection{Representation for the homogeneous acoustic Green's function}

-The representations in sections \ref{sec3.1} and \ref{sec3.2} give the response to a source at $\bxS$, observed by a virtual receiver at $\bx$ inside the medium.
-Here we modify this representation, to create the response at the surface to a virtual source inside the medium.
+The representations in sections \ref{sec3.1} and \ref{sec3.2} give the response to a source at ${\bf x}_S$, observed by a virtual receiver at ${\bf x}$ inside the medium.
+Here we modify the representation of equation (\ref{eq56b}), to create the response at the surface to a virtual source inside the medium.
 After that, we show how to obtain the response to this virtual source at a virtual receiver inside the medium.